• Skip to main content

 Related reading: Toddler Development: A Research-Based Guide for Parents

 By the time children reach the elementary years, they have somewhat better control of their emotions.
 However, this doesn’t mean that their emotional development is done.
-Kids at this age often still need support in focusing on empathy, taking turns, caring for others and not going down the path of bullying or teasing of others.
+Kids at this age often still need support in focusing on empathy, taking turns, caring for others and not going down the path of bullying or teasing others.

 Emotional Roller Coaster